 As much as I love London, sometimes you really do need a break from the hustle and bustle and I found the perfect way to unwind, and the epitome of zen – a weekend luxury spa retreat at Rudding Park, a gorgeous privately owned hotel, in Harrogate, Yorkshire.

-We arrived on a sunny but crisp Saturday afternoon for a one night stay and I immediately felt at ease as we checked in, as the hotel was just so lovely, warm, welcoming as well as serene and secluded, despite being a ten minute taxi drive from Harrogate station.
+The hotel is just so lovely, warm, welcoming as well as serene and secluded, despite being a ten minute taxi drive from Harrogate station.
 As the town centre is so close it is ideal if you want to go and explore.

 I adored the decor throughout the hotel, the vibrant colours, the homely yet modern feel and the utterly luxurious Spa.
 There was a lovely lounge area adorned with bookshelves which was the perfect place to chill and read a book or to ignite creative vision.